terzim/qstrader-mini/README.md

 A mini / lightweight FX trading robot for the OANDA API.
 Oanda is an FX and commodity broker.

 The code is based upon the dummy QSForex architecture, designed by Michael Halls-More in his blog series.
-The original article can be found  [here](https://www.quantstart.com/articles/Forex-Trading-Diary-1-Automated-Forex-Trading-with-the-OANDA-API)
+The original article can be found  [here](https://www.quantstart.com/articles/Forex-Trading-Diary-1-Automated-Forex-Trading-with-the-OANDA-API).

-This extension implements the following custom trading strategies into the original architecture:
+This extension implements Python3 compatibility, and embeds the following custom trading strategies into the original architecture:

-* Relative Strenght Index
+* Relative Strength Index
 * others to follow

 # Important note